Factorized Fusion Shrinkage for Dynamic Relational Data: Theoretical Analysis

-\paragraph{Double-sided Fusion (DSF):}
+\textbf{Double-sided Fusion (DSF):}

 The sparsity constraint mentioned above implies that out of the total $n \times (T-1)$ transitions for the subjects of $\+U$ and $p \times (T-1)$ transitions for the subjects of $\+V$, only $s_u$ and $s_v$ transitions, respectively, are nonzero, while in the remaining cases, the latent vectors stay unchanged.
-Additionally, under the boundness assumption provided, for the Bernoulli likelihood, all the probabilities induced by the inner product $p_{u^*_{it},v^*_{jt}}:= 1/\{1+\exp(-\+u_{it}^{*'}\+v^*_{jt})\}$ are bounded away from $0$ and $1$.
+Additionally, under the boundness assumption provided, for the binary likelihood, all the probabilities induced by the inner product $p_{u^*_{it},v^*_{jt}}:= 1/\{1+\exp(-\+u_{it}^{*'}\+v^*_{jt})\}$ are bounded away from $0$ and $1$, which is only valid for dense networks.
+We provide the extension of theoretical results of sparse networks in Section~\ref{sec:sparse_network}.
 Sparsity levels $s_u$ and $s_v$ can be expressed as functions of $n, T$ and $p, T$, respectively.
-Next, we propose regularity conditions to further refine our understanding of the problem's properties and behavior.
+Next, we propose regularity conditions to further refine our understanding of the problem properties and behaviors.